greenbone/gvm-tools/docs/config.rst

 .. rubric:: SSH section

-The SSH section allows to set the default SSH port, SSH username and SSH password.
+The SSH section allows setting the default SSH port, SSH username and SSH password.
 Only relevant if the SSH connection type is used (Default for :term:`GOS` 4 and beyond).